 The history of Indio Viejo beef stew

-Indio viejo is one of the oldest native dishes of Nicaragua.
+Indio viejo is one of the oldest native dishes in Nicaraguan cuisine.
 The ingredients are native to the region, like corn and beef.

 It is said that the name of this dish comes from the lie of an indigenous leader to two Spaniards who passed through a tribe located in Ometepe.